Jibun/negrell-ags-locforge/README.md

 - Redesigned the internal representation of TRS data.
 - Reworked the internal representation and parsing of TRA files, improving accuracy and adding support for newer AGS features.
 - Implemented a new encoding/decoding system for TRA, TRS and the application itself.
-- Added automatic encoding detection for supported TRA files.
+  - added automatic encoding detection for TRA files when available.
-- Added user-selectable encoding support.
+  - added user-selectable encoding support.
+  - added encoding to TRS files when saved.
 - Added TRA string decryption functionality, allowing retrieval of both decoded bytes and plain text.
 - Updated licensing information throughout the project.
 - Corrected and synchronized the LICENSE file.